raleel/cfi-srd/0008_Combat.md

 ### Parrying a Missed Attack

-If the attacker misses his initial attack roll, the defender has the option to spend an Action Point to Parry.
+If the attacker misses his initial attack roll, the defender still has the option to spend an Action Point to Parry.
 Although it may seem disingenuous to Parry an attack which will miss anyway, a skilled defender can use this to his advantage to gain one or more Special Effects, potentially weakening or incapacitating a foe and preserving their next turn for some other Action.

 ### Unable or Unwilling to Parry